SAP-samples/abap-cheat-sheets/29_Numeric_Operations.md

 - Most numeric types (except type `i`) cannot be directly specified in the program.
 These values use character literals that can be interpreted as their respective types.
 - The following code snippet demonstrates mathematical, commercial, and scientific notations.
 Not all notations are possible for each numeric type.
-- In this context, also check the [Formatting Options in String Templates](07_String_Processing.md#formatting-options-in-string-templates) in the *String Processing* cheat sheet.
+- In this context, you can also check the [Formatting Options in String Templates](07_String_Processing.md#formatting-options-in-string-templates) in the *String Processing* cheat sheet.

 ```abap
 "Mathematical notations